 Another hydrangea chapter.

-And when I look at that those flowers planted in front of the home and the flower beds that my father loved?
+And when I look at those hydrangeas on my dining room table that my father loved?
 I know he’s smiling right now…

 ….because I can hear his whispers in my ear. 🙂

 disclosure: affiliate links are used in this post